Eunice Renshaw Geiger

-Eunice Renshaw Geiger (April 30, 1893 - January 4, 1982) is an American former First Lady of Guam.
+Eunice Renshaw Geiger (April 30, 1893 – January 4, 1982) was an American First Lady of Guam.

 Early life

 On April 30, 1893, Geiger was born as Eunice Renshaw Thompson in Pensacola, Florida.

 Career

 In 1944, during World War II at the Battle of Guam, when Roy Geiger recapture Guam and became the military Governor of Guam, Geiger became the First Lady of Guam on July 21, 1944, until August 10, 1944.

 Personal life

 Geiger met Roy Geiger while he was in Pensacola, Florida.
-On 1917, Geiger married Roy Geiger (1885-1947), who later became a General of United States Marine Corps and the First Military Governor of Guam.
+On 1917, Geiger married Roy Geiger, who later became a General of United States Marine Corps and the First Military Governor of Guam.
 They had two children, Roy and Joyce.
 Geiger and her family lived in places including Pensacola, Florida, Philadelphia, Pennsylvania, Haiti, and Newport, Rhode Island.